sarabhan/GalacticHeights/README.md

-To run this using Ubuntu terminal, run this command g++ galacticheights.cpp -lglut -lGL -lGLU -lm
+To run this using Ubuntu terminal run this command:
+ 'g++ galacticheights.cpp -lglut -lGL -lGLU -lm'